buycycle/assistant/README.md

 # buycycle Chatbot
 This is a chatbot application for the buycycle platform, built with [Axum](https://github.com/tokio-rs/axum), a modular web framework built with the [Tokio](https://tokio.rs/) async runtime for Rust.

-The chatbot is designed to be aware of historical messages, pre-trained on bike knowledge, and integrated with the BuyCycle stock and user platform interactions.
+The chatbot is designed to be aware of historical messages, pre-trained on bike knowledge, and integrated with the buycycle stock and user platform interactions.
 ## Aim
-The aim of the BuyCycle chatbot is to provide customer support by helping users find a fitting bike and share knowledge about how to use the platform effectively.
+The aim of the buycycle chatbot is to provide customer support by helping users find a fitting bike and share knowledge about how to use the platform effectively.
 It leverages OpenAI's GPT-4 to generate contextually aware responses, ensuring a helpful and informative interaction with users.

 ## To does
 ### Model